True Love and Chaos: Box office

 The film was given limited theatrical release in Melbourne and Sydney on 22 May 1997, with the gala premiere screening in Melbourne that night at the Kino, George and Nova cinemas, followed by a party at the Esplanade Hotel, featuring Chris Wilson.
 From 16 screens it grossed $144,641 in its opening week, placing 13th at the Australian box office.
 The film did modestly reasonable arthouse business domestically, with the Film Victoria report on Australian box office recording a gross of $519,381.
 However the film didn’t travel internationally, and now is relatively unknown.

 Filming Locations

 Melbourne.
 The story involves a road trip across the Great Nullarbor Plain to Perth and there are some genuine stops along the way, but much of the film was shot in and around Melbourne.
 The film begins in the inner city suburb of Yarraville, and the outer reaches of Werribee stood in for the Noreseman approach to Perth.
-The Palm motel seen at the end of the trip is supposed to be in Perth but was actually in Footscray (and still operational in 2018).
-The Nullarbor/Great Australian Bight scenes were covered in second unit in southern central Australia, while the Hay plain was also featured in the travelling sequences.
+The Palms Motel, seen at the end of the trip, is supposed to be in Perth but was actually in Footscray (and still operational in 2026).
+The Nullarbor/Great Australian Bight scenes were covered in second unit in southern central Australia, while the Hay Plain was also featured in the travelling sequences.